kalwalt/webarkit-jsfeat-cpp/README.md

 this will build all the libs.
 After that if you need to compile and build only jsfeat libs:
 `./build.sh emscripten`
 and the two libs will be compiled in the build directory.

+If you run under Windows use the `./build.Unix.sh` script instead.

 We used emsdk 3.1.20.